 Typically, the most common form of Two-Factor Authentication is a numerical code sent to the user’s mobile phone or device when prompted to enter user credentials.

-As the landscape of malicious acts and threats continues to increase on a global scale progressively, the need for companies to implement and maintain a zero-trust security position for the workforce has never been more critical.
+As the landscape of malicious acts and threats continues to increase globally, the need for companies to implement and maintain a zero-trust security position for the workforce has never been more critical.

 Differences Between Multi-Factor Authentication and Basic Passwords

 When considering Multi-Factor Authentication for your environment, there are four distinct types.
-Below are the types ranked in the order of least to most effective, and examples for each.
+Below are the types ranked from the least to most effective:

 - Text Message Code: Commonly a 4- or 6-digit code sent to a mobile device via SM